BestTimesToVisit.com Logo

 transport

-Getting around Lhasa is relatively easy.
-Taxis are plentiful and affordable, but always agree on the fare *before* you get in, or insist they use the meter.
-For longer distances or day trips outside the city, hiring a car with a driver is common and can be arranged through your hotel or a local travel agency.
-Public buses are an option but can be crowded and confusing for non-Mandarin speakers.
+Getting around Lhasa itself is relatively easy with taxis, but agree on the fare *before* you get in, as meters aren't always used.
+For longer distances or day trips, hiring a car with a driver is common and can be arranged through your hotel or a local travel agency.
+This is especially useful for visiting sites outside the city like Yamdrok Lake.

 food